-- 1. operational efficiency: the new digital lever is expected to allow the Group to reduce its nominal cost base by c.
-9% by 2019; - 2. industrial growth: the Enel Group aims at a total capex of €20.9bn in the 2017-2019 period, 60% of which is earmarked for growth.
-The asset digitalization plan will drive an increase in investments in networks and retail, primarily into smart meters, remote-control, and connectivity of equipment, as well as investments into digitalizing customer engagement and promoting a more digitally-oriented workforce.
-Growth in renewables has been so successful that the Enel Group now enjoys a global presence across technologies with 36GW of capacity.
-Building on the solid track record, the Group is adding to its current operations a less capital intensive build, sell and operate ("BSO") model, reducing risk and accelerating realization.
+- 1. operational efficiency: the enhanced digitalization plan is expected to allow the Group to reduce its nominal cost base by c.
+7% by 2020; - 2. industrial growth: the Enel Group aims at a total capex spend of €24.6bn in the 2018-2020 period, 60% of which is earmarked for growth.
+The asset digitalization plan will drive an additional increase in investments in networks and retail, primarily into smart meters, remote-control, and connectivity of equipment, as well as investments into digitalizing customer engagement and promoting a more digitally-oriented workforce.

-The Enel Group expects to generate €4bn of cumulative growth EBITDA over the 2017-2019 plan period with increases in:
+The Enel Group expects to generate €3.6bn of cumulative growth EBITDA over the 2018-2020 plan period.
+The increase will be driven by investment in:

-- renewables: 6.7GW of additional capacity targeted for the next 3 years, including both managed and consolidated assets.
+- renewables: 7.8GW of additional capacity targeted for the next 3 years, including both managed and consolidated assets.
 The BSO model will allow the Group to capitalize on its 21GW pipeline more quickly, decrease the overall risk profile and crystallize value creation earlier.
-On top of this, development of new renewable capacity is a crucial step in the Enel Group's path to decarbonization by 2050; - networks: 4€bn targeted to asset digitalization, i.e. 70% of the total growth capex in such business line.
-Meters installed in the plan period will be equal to 18 million, bringing the total number to more than 48 million by 2019.
-This includes installation of 12 million second generation meters in Italy as a replacement of the first generation ones that have reached the end of their useful life (15 years).
-The new meter allows interaction thanks to bidirectional flows of energy and opens up a two-way digital channel with the energy community platform; - retail: new services and the opening up of the regulated market in many of the geographies of presence (i.e. Italy, Latam) will lead the Enel Group to almost double its free market customers.
+On top of this, development of new renewable capacity is a crucial step in the Enel Group's path to decarbonization by 2050; - networks: growth capex is expected to reach 4.7€bn cumulatively mostly on asset digitalization.
+The number of smart meters installed is expected to increase to close to 48 million, of which more than 17 million will be second-generation meters.
+The new meter allows interaction thanks to bidirectional flows of energy and opens up a two-way digital channel with the energy community platform; - e-Solutions: cumulative growth capex is expected to reach €800m, mainly in the installation of charging stations, software platforms and public lighting.